This page is sponsored by:

 LEFT: Tyler working out in the 1920s.
 RIGHT: With his horse in the late 1920s

 In the 1920s, Tyler worked at various studios, including Pathe, MGM, and Film Booking Offices of America (FBO).
 In 1925, the financially burdened FBO was purchased by Kennedy-family patriarch Joseph P. Kennedy.
 When Tyler secured a contract with the newly solvent FBO studio that same year, his name was changed to Tom Tyler.
 FBO primarily made low-budget westerns, often distributed solely in the south and midwest, and the studio paid its actors meager salaries.
 Tyler's first film for the studio was Let's Go Gallagher, released in August 1925.
 Between 1925 and 1929, Tyler made nearly 30 films at FBO.
 However, in 1929 FBO was absorbed into a conglomerate which became RKO Studios.
 After leaving RKO, Tyler made films for nearly every poverty row studio, including Mascot, Victory, and Reliable.
-He met actress Jeanne Martel on the set of Reliable's Santa Fe Bound in 1936, and the couple married the following year.
-After making two more films together, Orphan of the Pecos (1937) and Lost Ranch (1937), Tyler and Martel soon parted company.
+He met actress Jeanne Martel (1915-1980) on the set of Reliable's Santa Fe Bound in 1936, and the couple married on September 4, 1937.
+After making two more films together, Orphan of the Pecos (1937) and Lost Ranch (1937), Tyler and Martel parted company.

 By the late 1930s, many poverty row studios had either folded or were bought up by larger companies.
 Rolling with the punches, Tom Tyler moved on to such studios as Universal, Republic, and Columbia, taking on a larger variety of roles.
 Branching out from westerns, Tyler took roles in horror films and in serials portraying the comic book heroes Captain Marvel and The Phantom.
+He portrays the mummy to great effect in Universal's The Mummy's Hand (1940; with Dick Foran, Peggy Moran, and George Zucco).
+His best-known films are the Republic 12-chapter serial Adventures of Captain Marvel (1941; with Frank Coghlan Jr.) and Columbia's 15-chapter serial The Phantom (1943; with Jeanne Bates).

-the films of tom tyler
+the films of jack palance

 Wild to Go (1926)